CityofToronto/bdit_data-sources/volumes/vds/readme.md

 - There are occasional (usually annual) opportunities to repair RESCU detectors, for example: https://www.toronto.ca/services-payments/streets-parking-transportation/road-maintenance/bridges-and-expressways/expressways/gardiner-expressway/gardiner-expressway-maintenance-program/.
 Check with management.

 ### Updating `vds.centreline_vds`
-See script [here](sql/adhoc_updates/update-missing_vds_centreline.sql) for an example of spatially joining sensors to the centreline.
+~~See script [here](sql/adhoc_updates/update-missing_vds_centreline.sql) for an example of spatially joining sensors to the centreline.~~
-Additionally, here is an example QGIS map used to verify results / manually identify centreline_ids.
+- This process now happens automatically for most detectors using [this function](./sql/functions/function-refresh_centrelines.sql) run daily via Airflow.

+For other cases, you will need to use QGIS to manually identify centgreline ids and insert them manually into `vds.centreline_vds`.

 <div style="width: 75%";>